jwpconsulting/projectify/docs/frontend/onboarding.md

 ### Welcome

-The welcome onboarding page is the first page a user sees after logging in and not added to any workspace. (no workspace user exists for this user) Here, we explain to the user that:
+The welcome onboarding page is the first page a user sees after logging in and not added to any workspace. (no team member exists for this user) Here, we explain to the user that:

 - They have successfully signed up and logged in on Projectify